Brain-Development-and-Disorders-Lab/task_intentions/README.md

 ## Getting Started

+### Major Versions

+> [!NOTE]
+> All recent versions include features from prior versions.

+* [v1.7.12](https://github.com/Brain-Development-and-Disorders-Lab/task_intentions/releases/tag/v1.7.12) (latest): Includes all social status features, with additional questionnaires and paradigms that can be toggled.
+* [v1.7.2](https://github.com/Brain-Development-and-Disorders-Lab/task_intentions/releases/tag/v1.7.2): Includes MRI-compatible features, supporting input from a 4-button controller with UI indicators, and a trigger waiting period.
+Adds offline support by performing all computations in-browser with `WebR`.
+* [v1.7.0](https://github.com/Brain-Development-and-Disorders-Lab/task_intentions/releases/tag/v1.7.0): Initial release, basic 3-Phase experiment timeline, all computations handled by external server requiring persistent internet connectivity.

+### Development

+- `yarn clean`: Remove all client build artefacts and logs.
+- `yarn build`: Create a production build of the client.
+- `yarn lint`: Run the client source code through ESLint to check for any style violations.
+- `yarn start`: Start a Webpack HMR-compatible development server to preview the client locally on [localhost:8080](http://localhost:8080).
+- `yarn test`: Run all client tests.

+## Components

 ### Client

 Before building or previewing the client, ensure that the Node.js version 14+ is installed on your system.
 Download Node.js [here](https://nodejs.org/en/) and install Yarn using this command `npm i -g yarn`.